StudySmarter - The all-in-one study app.

 Cross-sectional research is a type of research often used in psychology.

 Cross-sectional research is a study that measures the relationship between variables by collecting data at a specific point in time in the target population.
-A typical cross-sectional study examines individuals who have or have not been exposed to a factor.
-The research seeks to determine the differences between those who have been exposed to a factor and those who have not.

 In psychology, cross-sectional research is usually conducted to:

-When conducting cross-sectional studies, the participants usually:
+When conducting cross-sectional studies, the typical methodology commonly used involves:

 It is important to note that the cross-sectional study is a non-experimental research method.
 It relies on observations.
 Rather than manipulating variables, experimenters observe naturally occurring phenomena.There are three types of cross-sectional studies used in research.